Daoud’s Wondrous Lanthorn: Chapter Eight

 The old dwarf shook his head sadly, “None have ever escaped the Sevenfold Maze.
 Those who try perish in the attempt or lose their sanity as surely as they lose their way.”

 “But suppose we had a dao to guide us.
 What then?”
 Daoud suggested.
 “Surely these gemstones are of sufficient value to purchase the service of an escort.”
 With words like this, Daoud coaxed Grimmly to attempt the journey.
 They secretly laid aside a collection of fine gems until they had amassed a number they deemed sufficient for the bribe.
 This they did by collecting all the shavings and splinters of their craft, cuttings that would scarcely be missed.
 These they fashioned into exquisite specimens, rare and beautiful.
 Moreover, they set aside one of every three of the finest stones, concealing the treasure in an enormous, dao-sized, magical bag of holding.
 Daoud selected a certain exceptionally greedy and evil young genie who was of such a temperament that he might prove amicable to the arrangement, for this particular genie had developed an insatiable appetite for certain types of precious gems.
-Indeed, he swallowed them up whole, and when he did, his whole body burned bright with pleasure like the light of hungry naked flame.
-When the avaricious creature saw the glittering gemstones cached within the magical bag, he licked his lips hungrily and agreed to the plot at once.
+Indeed, he swallowed them up whole, and when he did, his whole body burned bright with pleasure like the light of hungry, naked flame.
+When the avaricious creature saw the glittering gemstones cached within the magical bag, he licked his lips and agreed at once.

 “I know not the way to your world,” the young genie said.
-“But I can take you to the edge of this one, beyond the Sevenfold Maze.
-From there you will be free find your way to another world.”
+“But I will take you to the edge of this one, far beyond the edge of the Sevenfold Maze.
+From there you will be free to find your way to another world as you may.”

 On a prearranged day, the young genie led Daoud and Grimmly out of the City of Jewels, but no sooner had the two fugitives stepped through the city’s gates than an alarm sounded, “Thief!
 Thief!”